 – Materials: winding, roped off, 4-foot wide track, blindfold for each Scout

-– Method: Patrols line up in single file at the start of the track, with each Scout grasping the belt of the one in front of him.
+– Method: Patrols line up in single file at the start of the track, with each Scout grasping the belt of the one in front of them.
 All Scouts except the first -or- last in each line are blindfolded.
-On signal, that appointed patrol member must direct his patrol through their course.
+On signal, that appointed patrol member must direct their patrol through their course.
 The leader may only use verbal directives and may not touch individual Scouts.

 – Note in the woods, or at a Scout camp, you might be able to take advantage of a built-in, winding, over-under course.